Battle Royal at the Albert Hall

 Battle Royal at the Albert Hall was a live professional wrestling event produced by the World Wrestling Federation (WWF, now known as WWE) that took place on 3 October 1991 at the Royal Albert Hall in London, England.
 It was the first event of the 1991 WWF European Rampage Tour.
 The event was televised on Sky Movies Plus and later released on VHS and DVD.
-On 5 February 2018 the event became available on the WWE Network.

 The main event was a 20-man battle royal which was won by The British Bulldog, last eliminating Typhoon.
 The other matches were singles matches, and tag team matches, including a tag team match for the WWF Tag Team Championship.

 Premise

 The Battle Royal at the Albert Hall was the first event of the WWF's first Europe-wide tour.
 The European Rampage Tour took place over seven consecutive days in October 1991, and after this event went to London (Wembley Arena), Barcelona, Brussels, Sheffield, Birmingham and Paris.
 Of these, only the London (Royal Albert Hall) and Barcelona (Palau Sant Jordi) events were televised, the latter on Telecinco.

 'Lord' Alfred Hayes provided guest commentary for the contest.

+For his victory in the main event, the British Bulldog was awarded the "Royal Samovar Trophy", a two-handled samovar, still functioning with its tap intact.